 The following two maps depict the low- and moderate-income census tracts within Commerce City.
-The areas shaded on the maps (the "Core City") will generally be prioritized for allocation of CDBG resources, however, individual low- and moderate-income persons residing anywhere in the City may be eligible beneficiaries of CDBG funds.
+The areas shaded on the maps will generally be prioritized for allocation of CDBG resources, however, individual low- and moderate-income persons residing anywhere in the City may be eligible beneficiaries of CDBG funds.